Bucin Meaning In Bahasa

 The conversation in that scene with English translation is as follows.

-Girl: Kak Bara, kak Bara.
+Tata: Kak Bara, kak Bara.
 Kak Bara, kan?
 Yang sering nulis cerita di Mading?
 (Bara, Bara.
-You are Bara, right?
-The one who often writes on the Wall Magazine?)
+You are Bara, who often writes in the Wall Magazine, right?)

-Girl: Halo kak, namaku Tata.
-(Hello, my name is Tata.)
+Tata: Halo kak, namaku Tata.
+(Hi, my name is Tata.)

 Comments